ciml-org/ciml-summer-institute-2024/2.5_gpu_computing_hardware_architecture_and_software_infrastructure/README.md

 srun-gpu-shared
 ```

 Once we are on a GPU node, we load the default modules for the GPU nodes to gain access to the GPU software stack.
-We will also load the CUDA toolkit and the NVIDIA HPC SDK:
+We will also load the CUDA toolkit:
 ```
 module reset
-module load cuda11.7/toolkit
-module load nvhpc/21.9
+module load cuda12.2/toolkit
 module list
 ```
 You should see following output
 ```

 Currently Loaded Modules:
-  1) shared                      5) DefaultModules
+  1) shared            3) slurm/expanse/23.02.7   5) DefaultModules
-  2) gpu/0.17.3b           (g)   6) cuda11.7/toolkit/11.7.1
+  2) gpu/0.17.3b (g)   4) sdsc/1.0                6) cuda12.2/toolkit/12.2.2
-  3) slurm/expanse/21.08.8       7) nvhpc/21.9/4xco23d
-  4) sdsc/1.0

   Where:
    g:  built natively for Intel Skylake